nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the System is the Bamboo and the Actor is the user, unless specified otherwise)

-**Use case: Add an expense**
+####Use case U1: Add an expense

 **Preconditions:** (Needed for v1.2.1)

-* User is logged in
+* User is logged in.

 **MSS**

-1. User requests to add an expense
+1. User requests to add an expense.
-2. Bamboo adds the expense
+2. Bamboo adds the expense.
-3. Bamboo shows the balance
+3. Bamboo lists all expenses and shows the new budget balance.

-    Use case ends
+    Use case ends.

 **Extensions**

 * 1a.
-The given command format is invalid
+The given command format is invalid.
     * 1a1.
-Bamboo shows an error message
+Bamboo shows an error message.
       Use case ends.

-**Use case: Top-up budget**
+####Use case U2: Top-up budget

 **Preconditions:** (Needed for v1.2.1)

-- User is logged in
+- User is logged in.

 **MSS**

 1. User requests to top up budget by an amount he provides.
 2. Bamboo tops up the user's budget by the amount given by the user.
-3. Bamboo shows the balance.
+3. Bamboo lists all expenses and shows the budget balance.

     Use case ends.